istio/istio.io/_docs/index.md

 is where you can learn about what Istio does and how it does it.

 - [Setup]({{home}}/docs/setup/).
-Setup contains instructions for installing Istio control plane in various environments (e.g., Kubernetes, Consul, etc), as well as instructions for installing the sidecar in the application deployment.
+Setup contains instructions for installing the Istio control plane in various environments (e.g., Kubernetes, Consul, etc.), as well as instructions for installing the sidecar in the application deployment.

 - [Tasks]({{home}}/docs/tasks/).
 Tasks show you how to do a single directed activity with Istio.